 How to measure your inseam?
 There is also a Google answer to that.
 You put a hardcover book between your legs, bring it up as far as you can while standing back against the wall and then you mark the wall to take the measurement (you look for the distance from the floor to the mark).
 I did that and my inseam was 83,5 cm.
 So I calculated 0,883 of 83,5 and got the 73,7 cm.
 I added a little more because my seastpost is flexing and I was set.
 Or I thought so.

 The reality is that a book measurement usually is not that accurate.
-On my bike fitting session it turned out that my inseam is 85 cm (it looks like I was not able to push the book enough to really measure my inseam).
-So in theory I should rise my saddle.
-But in the end of my bike fitting session I not only did not rise my saddle but even lowered it.
+On my bike fitting session, it turned out that my inseam is 85 cm (it looks like I was not able to push the book enough to really measure my inseam).
+So, in theory, I should rise my saddle.
+But at the end of my bike fitting session, I not only did not rise my saddle but even lowered it.
 How come you may ask?
 The answer is very simple.
 The saddle height is a result not only of your inseam but also of your current body condition (how flexible you are to be exact).
 If you are not that flexible the saddle height should reflect that and be lower than the rules suggest.
 This is why a good bike fitter is starting the session by making you do some exercises that will help him/her properly evaluate your current body status.
 I certainly did not take this into account while setting my saddle height.

 Yet even if you think that you have managed to properly set up the saddle position you still may be sitting wrongly (for example too far back on the saddle).
 To find if this is the case you need to see yourself.
 And this is for me the main advantage of professional bike fitting.
 You are recorded and your position is properly evaluated while you are riding and not standing still on your bike.
 This can reveal many wrong things you are currently doing but you are simply not aware of them (because you don’t pay enough attention and simply you don’t see yourself).